ibara1454/piano-visualizer/README.md

 The application doesn't need additional libraries and installations.
 All you have to do is open your browser, and plug in your MIDI keyboard.

-This repository is inspired by [wiwikuan/PianoVisualizer](https://github.com/wiwikuan/PianoVisualizer).
+This project is inspired by [wiwikuan/PianoVisualizer](https://github.com/wiwikuan/PianoVisualizer).

 :construction: Note that this project is still work in progress.